 The Department of Literature, Film and Theatre Studies is an interdisciplinary department with expertise in English literature, drama, creative writing, journalism, film and screen media.
 It has an international reputation for research quality and teaching, with excellent scores for student satisfaction and graduate prospects.

-The Department of Sociology was ranked 59th globally, and 10th in the UK for Sociology in the QS World University Rankings by Subject (2023)
+The Department of Sociology and Criminology were ranked 73rd globally and top 15 in the UK for sociology in the QS World University Rankings by Subject 2024.

 Why we're great.